Flying-And-Robotics-Club/ROS-KEP/Install ROS Melodic.md

 There are 2 ways to go about this...

-* Install Ubuntu on your system by Dual Boot or as your Primary OS.
+* Install Ubuntu on your system by Dual Boot (recommended) or as your Primary OS.
 * Install Ubuntu in a VM on your Windows / MAC Machine.

 **Either way, [here](https://releases.ubuntu.com/18.04.5/?_ga=2.151950462.655073189.1602001766-309397952.1602001766) is the link to the official download site.**